valerio-oliveira/dataops-trail/README.md

 ### Database replication

-After deployment, it is expected that the database cluster will be working.
+After the deployment, it is expected that the database cluster work like a charm.
 You may validate this by running the following commands:

 > On the main host: